Types of CMM Machines: How to choose a CMM?

 With that said, if you are wondering how to choose a CMM, the following post will help.

-What are the Different Types of Coordinate Measuring Machines?
+What are the Different Types of CMM Machines?

-There are three conventional CMM machine types: bridge/gantry, cantilever/horizontal, and arm.
+There are three conventional types of CMM machines: bridge/gantry, cantilever/horizontal, and arm.

 Bridge/Gantry

-Bridge/Gantry CMMs are a type of CMM that is made up of a bridge-like structure supporting the probe’s movement across the stage.
-Gantry style CMMs are a type of bridge CMM built for larger parts and are floor-mounted.
-While a classic “bridge” style CMM is not always floor-mounted.
+Bridge/Gantry CMMs are a type of CMM consisting of a bridge-like structure supporting the probe’s movement across the stage.
+Gantry-style CMMs are built for larger parts and are floor-mounted, while a classic “bridge” style CMM is not always floor-mounted.

 Horizontal/Cantilever